phop1002/ball_and_pipe_control/README.md

 - A ping pong ball
 - A cylindrical pipe standing vertically.
 The pipe should have a narrow enough diameter such that the ball can spin, but is otherwise restricted in the horizontal direction and can only move up and down within the pipe.
 It should be approximately 1 meter long with a cap on top so the ball cannot fly out the top.
 - A fan attached at the bottom of the pipe, pointing directly upwards
 - A sensor attached at the top looking directly down into the pipe.
 This sensor should measure the distance between itself and the ping pong ball and send this data through a USB port to be displayed on a computer terminal.
 At a distance of 0, the ball is the furthest up it can be.
-Alternatively, at a distance of 100 (cm), the ball is the farthest away it can be.
+Alternatively, at a distance of 1m, the ball is the farthest away it can be.

 ---
 The goals/objectives for this project are: